 Home Remedies Treatments

 Constipation is not hard to treat as long as it is diagnosed early.
 It is one of the illnesses that can easily be cured using home remedies and treatments.

 As always, please consult it with your vets first before trying it out to know if each one of these can be applied to your Yorkie.

 Wheat And Oat Bran

 Just add a small amount of bran in your Yorkie’s food with the right amount prescribed by your vet.
-It is best in moderation because dog food contains bran already, you want to amp it up to give more fiber that can ease the digestion process.
+It is best in moderation because dog food contains bran already; you want to amp it up to give more fiber to ease the digestion process.

 If your Yorkie is experiencing some constipation, add a tablespoon of pumpkin to their normal food and you are good to go.